 The Rotation of the Sun

-In this experience, we will discover what the Sun is made of and what are the mysteries behind its dark spots, do you want to join us?
+In this experience, discover what the Sun is made of and the mysteries behind its dark spots.

-The Sun is our closest star, at only 150 million kilometers from the Earth.
-If we compare the Sun with other stars from our Galaxy, the Sun is a standard dwarf star.
-However, it is 109 times bigger than the Earth !!
+The Sun is our closest star, at only 150 million kilometres from the Earth.
+If we compare the Sun with other stars in our Galaxy, the Sun is a standard dwarf star.
+However, it is 109 times bigger than the Earth!

-The Sun is a big ball of gas and plasma with an onion-like internal structure as it is shown below.
-The center of the star is around 15.000.000K and it is where the thermonuclear reactions (H into He) take place.
+The Sun is a big ball of gas and plasma with an onion-like internal structure as is shown in the image below.
+The centre of the star is at a temperature of around 15 000 000 K; it is here that the thermonuclear reactions (H into He) take place.

 Why is the Sun so hot?